mguery/devops-notes/index.md

-Wanted to document all the things I'm learning and doing for DevOps, plus share resources I'm using.
-I used these 2 DevOps roadmaps from [Tech With Nana](https://www.youtube.com/watch?v=9pZ2xmsSDdo) and [DevOps Journey](https://www.youtube.com/watch?v=5pxbp6FyTfk) to come up with my study guide/personal roadmap for DevOps Engineer.
+Wanted to document what I'm learning and doing for Cloud/DevOps, plus share resources I'm using.
+I used these 2 DevOps roadmaps from [Tech With Nana](https://www.youtube.com/watch?v=9pZ2xmsSDdo) and [DevOps Journey](https://www.youtube.com/watch?v=5pxbp6FyTfk) to come up with this study guide/personal roadmap for Cloud/DevOps Engineers.

-I will add links as I go to the table below and to [this playlist](https://youtube.com/playlist?list=PLHl7C8vb5dHblwSmm0j1TbwnTyfABNIOQ).
-Plan is to learn the basics for these tools so I can prepare myself for the hands-on projects.
+I will try keep this table updated, but make sure to check out [this YouTube playlist](https://youtube.com/playlist?list=PLHl7C8vb5dHblwSmm0j1TbwnTyfABNIOQ) just in case.

 (Note: the last 3 rows are optional but good to know.)

 What to learn | Where to learn it
 ------------------- | -------------